-If your clients suspect their computer has been infected by malware, they should take the necessary steps to remove the unwanted software from their computer.
+If you suspect your computer has been infected with malware, take the necessary steps to remove the unwanted software from your computer.

-Identity theft involves the impersonation of an individual through the fraudulent use of their personal and account information — e.g., driver’s license, Social Security number, bank account and other numbers, as well as usernames and passwords.
+Identity theft involves the impersonation of an individual through the fraudulent use of his or her personal and account information — e.g., driver’s license, Social Security number, bank account and other numbers, as well as usernames and passwords.